Nadahar/openhab-docs/tutorials/getting_started/rules_basic.md

 ![rule triggers dialog](images/rule-triggers-dialog.png)

-~~The title and description are optional and will be automatically populated with meaningful information when you select the trigger.
-However pay attention and if there is more information that might be useful to you later add that.~~

 We need an Item changed event to trigger this rule so it runs when the cloudiness percentage Item changes.
 So I select "Item Event" and select my Item and click "Pick" in the upper right corner.